-Area of Expertise Required Description Structural Complexity Reg Cap transactions are synthetic securitizations and therefore neither a simple corporate obligation nor a pure securitization, but a hybrid of both.
+indic 3.
+Specialized Knowledge creates burners to Entry Area of Expertise Required Description Structural Complexity Reg Cap transactions are synthetic securitizations and are therefore neither a simple corporate obligation nor a pure securitization, but a hybrid of both.
 Not all investors may have an investment "bucket" for this hybrid.
-Understanding of Banks Bank origination, underwriting, and loss mitigation practices.
-Bank motivations - capital, balance sheet, and risk management Alignment of interest Asset Analytics Project loss performance on a range of different bank lending products from corporate to consumer, including secured and unsecured Deal Documents Understand key points of bespoke credit default swap documents.
+Understanding of Banks Understand bank origination, underwriting, and loss mitigation practices.
+Understand bank motivations - capital, balance sheet, and risk management.
+Assess alignment of interests.
+Asset Analytics Project loss performance on a range of different bank lending products from corporate to consumer, including secured and unsecured.
+Deal Documents Understand key points of bespoke credit default swap documents.
 Balance investor protections vs. regulatory and business constraints faced by banks.
-Establish tight criteria for replenishment to protect against portfolio migration
+Establish tight criteria for replenishment to protect against portfolio migration.